drgimatt/MetacrafterAssessments/ETHBeginner/README.md

-# Getting Started with Solidity - Challenge
+# Getting Started with Solidity - Project

-Simple overview of use/purpose.
+This contains the necessary files for the project under ETH PROOF: Beginner EVM Course by Metacrafters.

 ## Description

-An in-depth paragraph about your project and overview of use.
+This repository contains a .sol file which contains Solidity code which is written to adhere to the requirements specified in the Project page for "ETH PROOF: Beginner EVM Course"

 ## License